EGing Solar Panels: An Independent Review by Solar Choice

 EGing’s Warranty Policies for Australian Customers

-To have a good chance of claiming warranty with EGing you will need to have your installer or an ‘authorised dealer’ make the claim on your behalf.
-If they are out of business you will need to make “an immediate notification directly to EGing PV”.
-EGing do not have an Australian office and their website only lists Chinese phone numbers.
+To have a good chance of claiming a warranty with EGing you will need to have your installer or an ‘authorised dealer’ make a claim on your behalf.
+If they are out of business you will need to make “an immediate notification directly to EGing PV” including evidence of the claim and the serial numbers of the solar panels.
+EGing does not have an Australian office or an Australian website and the only publicly listed numbers for Eging are from their Chinese location.

 Take a look at EGing’s warranty policy for yourself!